 During the culturing process, we are trying to encourage the growth of wild yeast and certain benign bacteria.
 It’s a symbiotic relationship – these wild yeast thrive in an acidic environment, so they like the lactic and acetic acids produced by the bacteria.
 The yeast helps our bread rise, but it’s the acids produced by the bacteria that give the dough that distinctive sourdough tang.

 Once you have a robust starter, you won’t have to keep feeding it twice a day (I’m sure that’s a relief!).
 You can safely store your starter in the refrigerator, where it will slow down then basically go dormant.
 It’s recommended to take it out and feed it once a week to keep it healthy, especially if it’s a newly established starter.
-You can also dry or freeze small amounts of it to keep on hand in case you do accidentally kill the poor thing.
-However, I’ve found that once you have a good strong starter, it’s pretty hard to kill as long as you keep it refrigerated.
+You can (and should!) also dry or freeze small amounts of it to keep on hand in case you do accidentally lose your original starter.

 Although the culture I’m creating right now is being fed with white flour, that doesn’t mean you can’t keep a whole wheat starter.
 You can feed your starter with whole wheat from the beginning and keep it that way or you can convert a white starter to whole wheat by changing its diet (and vice versa).
 There are no hard and fast rules when it comes to sourdough.
 Experiment and have fun!